4. User installed software

 The last few lines indicate the commands you will need for activating and deactivating your conda environment.

-Note, sometimes, conda gives the following error (uid will be different):
+Sometimes, conda gives the error similar to (uid/gid will be for your account):

 Collecting package metadata (current_repodata.json): done